misingnoglic/misingnoglic.github.io/_posts/2018-09-18-college-guide.markdown

 Basically - while you can use programming in computer science, computer science is more interested in studying the problems that can be solved with computers and programming.
 A lot of computer science is based in math and proofs, for example proving certain features about a certain algorithm.
 That being said, different programs have different focuses.
 Some programs are completely based in theory, and expect you to learn everything practical about software engineering on your own time.
 Other programs are very software engineering focused, and actively try to prepare you for a job after college.
 And many more are somewhere in between.

-Here are some examples of classes that are common to many computer science programs:
+Here are some examples of classes that are common to many computer science programs, many of which have follow-ups you can take if decide you're interested in that specific field.

 * Data Structures & Algorithms - Probably the most ubiquitous of computer science classes, it will teach you about different ways to store and manage data, and different algorithms to compute information about that data.
 The class will also teach you how to prove different aspects of algorithms in a mathematical sense, such as proving their runtime.